À PEINE UN LIEU

 Gautier Deblonde continues his exploration of the intimacy of creation with a new series dedicated to artists' studios, a subject he approaches with poetry, through silences and suspended moments.
 Since 2004, artists from around the world have entrusted him with capturing their studios in their absence.
 Each photograph captures what escapes the hurried glance: here, a magazine page with a portrait of Simone de Beauvoir in Rose Wylie's studio; there, the successive layers of an overflowing painting at Callum Innes's studio; or these accumulations of objects, both sacred and profane, at Michel Nedjar's studio.
 Gautier Deblonde does not merely document, he reveals, inscribing in the photographic material the essence of the places, their textures, their breath, their secret power.

-For this exhibition, the artist unveils other facets of his work by including a series of videos taken in Celia Paul's studio, a portrait of the painter Jules de Balincourt, a contact sheet, and a series of still lifes.
+For this exhibition, the artist reveals other facets of his work by incorporating Entre scènes, a five-part split-screen video alternating between images filmed in fourteen artists' studios; a portrait of the painter Jules de Balincourt; a contact sheet; and a series of still lifes.
 These sensitive fragments tell the story of the artists through their surroundings.

 Image above: Sans titre, Londres (detail), 2025